 – reported to originate from suspicious locations or circumstances.

-NOTE: Bad ads are not necessarily classified as bad ads if they are connected to a controversial product or personality — such as a book, verbal audio CD, speech, music production, cinema production, comedy performance, or political campaign.
+NOTE: Bad ads are not necessarily classified as bad ads (qualifying for rejection) if they are connected to a controversial product or personality — such as a book, verbal audio CD, speech, music production, cinema production, comedy performance, or political campaign.
 Ads are not necessarily filtered or rejected because of controversial political opinions, controversial ideologies, questionable fact checking, or subjective judgment about artistic quality.
-In other words, products related to free speech are not necessarily filtered, but products involving scam or fraud are filtered, removed or prohibited from displaying on CARDINAL NEWS.
+In other words, products related to free speech are not necessarily filtered, but products involving scams or fraud are filtered, removed or prohibited from displaying on CARDINAL NEWS.
 Please note that CARDINAL NEWS provides no guarantee that ALL scam ads or fraudulent ads will be blocked from display.
 Unacceptable ads may be displayed temporarily before they are discovered and identified and/or located for removal.

 Some ads are delivered by a third party service or services based on the content on the Cardinal News website AND on YOUR personal viewing history among all websites that you view.
 For example: If you see wine ads on the Cardinal News website, it doesn’t mean that Cardinal News supports drinking alcohol beverages, or that any author or agent of Cardinal News likes to drink wine.
 It likely means that based on your website viewing history, some marketing algorithm has decided that you might be a potential purchaser of wine, and an advertiser has automatically pre-bid for a rapid and highly-complex process that delivers a wine ad to you via the Cardinal News website or any other website that your visit.